Code-Institute-Submissions/Follow-The-White-Rabbit/Testing.md

     Fixed.
     BUG: Added opacity to level images in player board to show which level is active.
 Does not change opacity correctly.
 Show correct active level only after second click on level image/button in player board.
     Fixed.

+8. On mobile
+    BUG: Touch on level choice images, control buttons, level swithing images opens right-click menu of a browser, while showing necessary visual info of the game.

 ## Further testing: